spine-tools/Spine-Toolbox/README.md

 **Note**: Supported PySide2 version is **5.14**.
 Spine Toolbox does not support PySide2 version 5.15 (yet).

-#### ImportError: DLL load failed while importing win32api

-If you installed Spine Toolbox *without Conda* on **Python 3.8 on Windows**, you may see this error when trying to execute a project item.
-The cause of this error is the package `pywin32` version 225.
-To fix this error, upgrade the package to version 300 using the following command

-    pip install --upgrade "pywin32==300"

-After the process has finished, restart the application. **Note: pywin32 v301 does not work**.

 ## Contribution Guide

 All are welcome to contribute!